tcfw/ocs/specs/CKI.md

 ### Basic Fields

 Version, CertType, Algo, ID, PublicKey, Subject, NotBefore and NotAfter MUST have a value.
-Optionally, Entity, IsCA and Revoke MAY be set.
+Optionally, Entity, IsCA, Extensions and Revoke MAY be set.

 For signatures, the data is to be encoded using msgpack.